5um17/wp-extended-search/readme.txt

 * Search in the post author name
 * Include or exclude any public post type
 * Control whether to search in title or content or excerpt or all
 * Compatible with WooCommerce.
-Search in product SKU, Attributes, and custom fields, etc.
+Search in product SKU, Attributes, variations, and custom fields, etc.
 * Create unlimited search settings to use with custom search forms.
 * Add search forms using a widget, shortcode or PHP function.
 Also works with custom searchform.php
 * Exclude old content from search results (Older than admin specified date)